This page describes something of writing for the Information Age,

 facilities to satisfy his/her preferences.
 It is also consistent

-of the Information Age.
-It is a great struggle for most authors to
+philosophy of the Information Age.
+It is a great struggle for most

-maintain the separation of these two concepts when they start to
+authors to maintain the separation of these two concepts when they

-write for the Information Age.
-It is also difficult to always keep
+start to write for the Information Age.
+It is also difficult to

-in mind that the reader's equipment may not permit the display of
+always keep in mind that the reader's equipment may not permit the

-any of the graphics you included in your document.
-Furthermore,
+display of any of the graphics you included in your document.

-the whole thing is complicated when the publisher is selling
+Furthermore, the whole thing is complicated when the publisher is

-something or feels a strong responsibility to teach the reader.
-In
+selling something or feels a strong responsibility to teach the

-that context, of course, we all have a responsibility to teach and
+reader.
+In that context, of course, we all have a responsibility

-own terms, at their own pace and according to their own
+students on their own terms, at their own pace and according to

 To over-simplify for a moment, the structure has